grafana/alloy/docs/sources/tutorials/send-metrics-to-prometheus.md

 {{< figure src="/media/docs/alloy/tutorial/Metrics_visualization.png " alt="Your data flowing through Prometheus." >}}

 ## Conclusion
-Well done!
+Well done.
 You have configured {{< param "PRODUCT_NAME" >}} to collect and process metrics from your local host and send them to a Grafana stack.